whamcloud/Online-Help/docs/api/Pkg_Guide.md

 The ``version`` attribute is provided to allow identification of a bundle by version.

 The 'description' attribute is a human-readable description of the bundle.
-This may be visible to system administrators of the Intel® Manager for Lustre installation, so it should be something meaningful to that audience.
+This may be visible to system administrators of the Manager for Lustre installation, so it should be something meaningful to that audience.

 Creating a Bundle